sankarvj/awsdeployer/README.md

 # awsdeployer
-Deploy Java app in AWS EC2 instances with nexus and codedeploy
+Simple go code to automate deployment of Java app in AWS EC2 instances with nexus and codedeploy